 Can I Split Test with Low Traffic?

 Yes you can!
-And you should - Even if your site gets low volume traffic having a split test in place can be beneficial (especially so if you set your split test using Split Test Monkey's 'Autopilot' feature) - It might take a while to deliver a result with the right level of confidence but it will eventually come.
+And you should - Even if your site gets low volume traffic having a split test in place can be beneficial (especially so if you set your split test using STMV2's 'Autopilot' feature) - It might take a while to deliver a result with the right level of confidence but it will eventually come.

 Even better, if your site gets an unexpected traffic boost (maybe from an affiliate/JV partner or influential tweet/social share) then the data you gather will be genuinely valuable.

 Consider making BIG changes rather than minor ones - You won't need as much traffic to get a reliable (significant) result - To do this, change the offer itself, your page layout, switch out the entire sales copy (yes multiple changes on a page are fine) but test only two variants (Page A vs. Page B, not A/B/C/D/E/F etc.)

 Once you have a winner use that page as your control and continue testing but this time against fewer individual elements.

 Also consider that traffic alone might not be your only hold up...